umrasghar/listifypro/README.md

 ## Customization

-If you want to customize the styling or make changes to the client code, you can do so by editing the HTML, Tailwind CSS classes, and JavaScript files located in the `client` directory.
+If you want to customize the styling or make changes to the client code, you can do so by editing the HTML, Tailwind CSS classes, and JavaScript files located in the `main` directory.

 ## License